 A few years ago, I went on a trip with my family to the Baltics.
 In preparation, I downloaded a bunch of random contemporaries on my KOBO.
 I figured it would be easy to jump in and out of a contemporary rather than a fantasy.
 I remember devouring this book, even though I was consistently picking the book up and putting it down.
 Fast forward a few years, and I received the book for Christmas.
 I totally enjoyed it just as much the second time around.

 I will completely admit that this book is totally cheesy and a little cliche at times.
 Yet, it doesn’t change the fact that it’s addictive.
 There’s fights between friends, boy drama and family drama.
 And, while all these are cliche, it still works.

 Zoey is very relatable to me.
 She’s the quintessential high school girl who’s confused by boys.
 But throw in a concussion from a car crash and things get even more confusing.
-Dough is polarizing for her and for reasons she can’t understand, he draws her in.
+Doug is polarizing for her and for reasons she can’t understand, he draws her in.
 Echols makes these characters seem like magnets and it’s enjoyable to see their relationship progress throughout the book.

 I will say that I view this book as more of a new adult book, rather than a young adult one.
 There’s a lot of steamy moments in this book!